William CraigCEO & Co-Founder

 Below, you’ll find a few excellent online resources for HTML email design.

 This is another gallery of HTML emails.
-They have emails from a huge number of top companies.

 This article on 24 Ways covers the more technical aspects of HTML email design.